Beginner Tonglen: Extending Kindness and Love

 Beginner Tonglen: Breath and Visualization

 Tulku-la explains how to gently coordinate the visualization of taking and giving with our breathing process.
-Initially, we imagine our our close family and friends.
+Initially, we imagine our close family and friends.
 While we think of them, we visualize breathing in all of their pain, unhappiness, and suffering.
-Try to picture all the negativity as a thick, black smoke.
-And then, we exhale all our happiness, our health and goodness.
+Try to picture all the negativity as a cloud of thick, black smoke.
+And then, we exhale all our happiness, our health, and goodness.
 As we do this we can visualize light rays sending beautiful clear light to our object of compassion.